CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 January 10 & 24, 2006 Council Meetings City of Belmont is now considering its amendments to incorporate SMC

-in November, 1994, including substituting the SMC limit/fancier permit for no limit.
-The ordinance was last
+November, 1994, including substituting the SMC limit/fancier permit for no limit.
+The ordinance was last amended in

 City Attorney Report

-revised its entire animal ordinance.
+its entire animal ordinance.
 Only Millbrae and East Palo Alto still had NO limit laws.
-The new part time
+The new part time police chief

-police chief proposed a 3 dog/3cat limit with police issued permit for more and 4 of any other pet species with
+proposed a 3 dog/3cat limit with police issued permit for more and 4 of any other pet species with police issued permit

 Millbrae, California City Council agenda animal control material, October 25, 2005